 Dark Tales is a series of hidden object games created by ERS Game Studios and distributed by Big Fish Games.
 Based on the works of Edgar Allan Poe, the games allow you to play the role of friend and colleague to the master detective C. Auguste Dupin, and assist him as he travels throughout France solving mysteries based on Poe's works.
+Originally released solely for PC, most of the series is now also available for iOS devices.

 In the second game, The Black Cat, you and Dupin must solve the disappearance of Mark Davies' wife Sarah.
 The investigation takes you throughout their estate, a puzzle- and contraption-filled mansion once owned by an illusionist.
 As the case progresses, the ghostly figures of Sarah Davies and a black cat seem to be following along.